z-katas/arch-katas-dcc/ADRs/adr-deployment-method.md

 ## Decision
 **Use either containers or serverless where necessary**.
-* While both the methods come with their pros and cons and spotlight platform follows a hybrid (event driven + microservices) architecture for most of the architectural quanta, both the methods can be used for their respective usecases.
+* While both the methods come with their pros and cons, the spotlight platform follows a hybrid (event-driven + micro-services) architecture for most of the architectural quanta, both the methods can be used for their respective use-cases.
-* Considering the cost and maintainance overhead of virtual containers, some services, like  which do not require high availability can be deployed into a serverless architecture.
+* Considering the cost and maintenance overhead of virtual containers, some services which do not require high availability can be deployed into serverless architecture.
-* Services which need to be highly available and responsive could be in virtualised containers.
+* Services that need to be highly available and responsive could be in virtualized containers.

 ## Tradeoffs
-Team would need to have subject knowledge of both the architectures
+The team would need to have subject knowledge of both the architectures

 ## References
 https://www.datadoghq.com/knowledge-center/serverless-architecture/